AbbyGikunju/Basic-Git-And-GitHub-Workflow/README.md

 Task 1: Repository Setup
 1. GitHub Repository Creation:
 Logged in to my GitHub account.
-Created a new repository on GitHub named "PLPBasicGitAssignment".
+Created a new repository on GitHub named "Basic-Git-And-GitHub-Workflow".
 Initialized it with a README file.

 Task 2: Local Setup
 2. Local Folder Setup:
-Created a new folder on my local machine named "PLPBasicGitAssignment".
+Created a new folder on my local machine named "Basic Git and GitHub Workflow".

 Opened a terminal and navigated to the created folder.